 - Loading pages with irrelevant keywords

-- Creating pages with malicious behavior, such as phishing or installing viruses, trojans or other badware
+- Creating pages with malicious behavior, such as phishing or installing viruses, trojans, or other badware

-- Abusing rich snippets markup
+- Abusing structured data markup

 - Sending automated queries to Google

-Follow good practices like these:
+Follow good practices:

 - Monitoring your site for hacking and removing hacked content as soon as it appears

 - Preventing and removing user-generated spam on your site

 Then there’s this section (archived via the Wayback Machine) from Google’s Webmaster Academy course, which provided guidance on how to “create valuable content.”

 As you begin creating content, make sure your website is:

 Useful and informative: If you’re launching a site for a restaurant, you can include the location, hours of operation, contact information, menu and a blog to share upcoming events.

 More valuable and useful than other sites: If you write about how to train a dog, make sure your article provides more value or a different perspective than the numerous articles on the web on dog training.